Close Menu

 For instance, if a person knows that someone is seeking marriage with an individual of bad character, it is their duty to inform the prospective spouse about this, provided their intent is purely to prevent harm, not to gossip or defame.

-Another case is warning Muslims and raising their awareness of the enemies of Islam, especially if the enemies are from inside, such as they might be Muslims but they work, think, and plan against Islam.
+Another case is warning Muslims and raising their awareness of the enemies of Islam, especially if the enemies are from inside, such as they might be Muslims who work, think, and plan against Islam.

 3. Seeking a Fatwa by Describing a Situation Truthfully